 3 Days in Chiang Mai, Thailand

-Our itinerary includes the absolute best things to do in Chiang Mai in 3 days!
+Our detailed itinerary includes the absolute best things to do in Chiang Mai in 3 days.
+We’ll give you a taste of it all and likely leave you wanting to visit Chiang Mai again.
+So, we best get started!

-Save, Pin or Bookmark our Chiang Mai Travel Blog Post so that you can access it while planning your trip to Thailand!
+Save, Pin or Bookmark our Chiang Mai Travel Guide to plan your trip to Thailand!

 DAY 1: CHIANG MAI OLD TOWN